Frogger's Adventures: The Rescue: Story mode

 Story mode is the main mode of play, and is for one player only.
 The player takes control of Frogger and helps him explore challenging levels.

 Multiplayer mode

 Multiplayer mode contains nine mini-games that can be played with up to four players.
 Initially, only one game is available, but a new one becomes unlocked when Frogger completes the training level, and each time he completes all the levels in a world.
 In multiplayer mode players are allowed to play as Frogger, Lumpy, and Beauty Frog, along with other F.I.R.S.T. agents Ranger Frog and Ninja Frog.

 Reception

+The GameCube and PlayStation 2 versions received "mixed" reviews according to the review aggregation website Metacritic.
+In Japan, where the game was ported for release under the name Frogger Rescue (フロッガー レスキュー, Furoggā Resukyū) on June 17, 2004, Famitsu gave it a better score of 30 out of 40.